Water Quality Standards

 The Maryland water quality standards are found in the Code of Maryland regulations (COMAR) at 26.08.01 – 26.08.02.
 Maryland regulations may be accessed online at the Division of State Documents web site: www.dsd.state.md.us.
 Click on COMAR Online and enter the appropriate regulatory reference.

-Comments on this proposal and on additional issues specific to Maryland's water quality standards and this Triennial Review should be submitted to John Backus at John.Backus@maryland.gov or to the following address:
+Comments on the upcoming proposal and on additional issues specific to Maryland's water quality standards and this Triennial Review should be submitted to John Backus at John.Backus@maryland.gov or to the following address:

 Attn: John Backus